Rapid7 acquires threat intelligence platform IntSights for $335M

 “Cybersecurity is a lopsided battle today, and the odds consistently favor attackers,” Thomas said in a press release.
 “Both IntSights and Rapid7 have a shared belief that organizations will succeed only when they have a unified view of internal and external threats, complete with contextualized intelligence and automated threat mitigation, which will allow security teams to focus on the most critical threats.
 We look forward to working with IntSights to make this vision a reality for our customers.”

-Rapid7 VP of detection and response Richard Perkett added: “By integrating IntSights’ external threat intelligence capabilities into Rapid7’s XDR solution, InsightIDR, we expect to provide security teams with expanded visibility and detections of internal and external threats across their traditional and modern environments — enabling them to quickly pivot into investigations, threat hunting, and containment automation all within a unified experience.”
+Rapid7 detection and response VP Richard Perkett added: “By integrating IntSights’ external threat intelligence capabilities into Rapid7’s XDR solution, InsightIDR, we expect to provide security teams with expanded visibility and detections of internal and external threats across their traditional and modern environments — enabling them to quickly pivot into investigations, threat hunting, and containment automation all within a unified experience.”

 News of the acquisition, which was rumored last week, comes after Boston, Massachusetts-based Rapid7 released guidance for Q2 2021.
-The company expects annual recurring revenue to end at roughly $489 million, up 29% year-over-year, and revenue and non-GAAP income from operations to exceed the high end of its previous guidance.
+The company expects annual recurring revenue to close at roughly $489 million, up 29% year-over-year, and revenue and non-GAAP income from operations to exceed the high end of its previous guidance.
 IntSights is Rapid7’s latest acquisition after cyber monitoring startup Velociraptor and Tel Aviv container security company Alcide.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: